If you're homeless or at risk of homelessness

 Being homeless has a legal meaning in Scotland.
 It doesn’t just mean sleeping on the streets.
 It's possible to be homeless under the law, even if you’ve got somewhere to stay.

-For example, you may be legally homeless if:
+For example, you might be legally homeless if:

 These are just examples.
-There are other ways that you can be legally homeless too.
+There are other ways that you can be legally homeless.
 Whether you're legally homeless will depend on the facts of your case.

-Read in more detail about the definition of homelessness on the Shelter Scotland website
+Read more about the definition of homelessness on the Shelter Scotland website.

 Being at risk of becoming homeless